A Badass Calendar Designed to Help You Conquer the ARE

 While I was taking my exams, I developed a calendar system that seemed to work really well for me and my study habits.
 After the second or third exam, it became my exclusive way of tracking, not only my time, but identifying ARE roadblocks in the form of family events, holidays, and work-related deadlines.

 Because I think it will be able to help so many of you out there, I've retooled the calendar to be even more user friendly, added two additional worksheets, and packaged it together here for your free use in your own studies just for signing up for our newsletter.
-Checkout below for a rundown of what you'll get - Sign Up at the Bottom.
+Checkout below for a rundown of what you'll get.

 WORKSHEET #1 - ANNUAL CALENDAR